redhat-openstack/website/source/install/linuxone.html.md

 ## Prepare the answer file

-We use Openvswitch for network support, make sure your packstack answer file has following lines:
+Now OVN is not supported in OpenStack on LinuxONE, we need use Openvswitch for network support, make sure your packstack answer file has following lines:

 ```Shell
 CONFIG_NEUTRON_ML2_MECHANISM_DRIVERS=openvswitch,l2population